Call for Submissions: Tremors Festival 2020

-- Centering reciprocity as a value between key artist and collaborators, and performance and audience.
+- Centering reciprocity as a value between key artists and collaborators, and performance and audience.

 Selected projects will be featured during the festival (October 2020) and will receive technical, production, promotional, and artistic support.
 In addition to a presentation fee, festival artists also receive an unlimited artist pass, allowing them to see the work of their peers throughout the festival.
 Local (Vancouver based) projects will also have access to development space in late July-August 2020, as well as long-term project planning mentorship.